 The target audience is a specific group of customers, not every customer.
 This is important.
 The more targeted your creative, the better the impact it’ll have.

 Sounds simple, right?

-But, there’s often so much noise and distraction through the creative process that the goal and target audience can get forgotten.
-To stop that happening, there’s 3 question you need to keep asking yourself :-
+But, there’s often so much noise and distraction through the creative process that the goal and target audience get forgotten.
+To prevent that, there’s 3 question you should keep asking yourself :-

 - Who’s it for?